betway-don/JPC-Automation/Repository_Architecture_Documentation.md

 2.  **Maintainability**: The separation of concerns (Global vs. Common vs. Region) makes it easy to locate and fix issues.
 3.  **Flexibility**: Region-specific overrides allow the framework to adapt to local variations without breaking the core logic.
 4.  **Stability**: The `SafeActions` layer and robust fixture management contribute to a stable and reliable test suite.
-5.  **Ease of Use**: Externalized locators and data allow manual testers or business analysts to contribute to automation maintenance.
+5.  **Ease of Use**: Externalized locators and the **Unified Runner** allow manual testers or business analysts to run complex scenarios with simple commands.
 6.  **Comprehensive Reporting**: Integrated Allure and HTML reporting provide detailed insights into test execution.

 ---